autotwin/mesh/doc/two_spheres/README.md

 Sculpt can generate sidesets with the `gen_sideset` option.

-* Ckeck out Section 9.
+* Check out Section 9.
 BOUNDARY CONDITIONS of the Sculpt [documentation](https://cubit.sandia.gov/files/cubit/16.08/help_manual/WebHelp/cubithelp.htm) and [this](https://coreform.com/cubit_help/mesh_generation/meshing_schemes/parallel/sculpt_bcs.htm?rhsearch=side_sets&rhhlterm=sidesets%20sideset).
 * One can generate nodesets from sidesets.

 To generate nodesets from sidesets with Sculpt: